15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 📱 Screenshot this checklist.
 Use it every beach day.

-The Surfrider Foundation's Blue Water Task Force collected 1,079 water samples from 83 beaches across Hawaii in 2024.
-The results: roughly one-fifth of all test sites showed dangerous bacteria levels more than 50% of the time.
+Surfrider Foundation’s Blue Water Task Force collected 1,079 water samples from 83 beaches across Hawaii in 2024.

-Volunteers test for enterococcus bacteria – a fecal indicator that confirms the presence of human or animal waste.
-When enterococcus is elevated, other pathogens like viruses, protozoa, and parasites are likely present too.
+Volunteers test for enterococcus bacteria.
+Fecal indicator.
+When enterococcus is elevated, other pathogens like viruses, protozoa, and parasites are almost always there too.

-Hawaii has 88,000 cesspools – essentially holes in the ground – dumping approximately 53 million gallons of untreated sewage into the soil every single day.
-University of Hawaii researchers proved how fast this reaches the ocean: they injected dye into cesspools and watched it emerge at the shoreline in just nine hours.
+They dump roughly 53 million gallons of untreated sewage into the soil every single day.
+University of Hawaii researchers proved how fast that reaches the ocean.

 Someone flushes a toilet in the uplands at high tide.
 That waste can reach the beach by low tide.